simonlotzkar/1800_20233_17/README.md

     * Display countdown below add update
     * Create modal popup to display achievement details when clicking on a user's achievement image from their updates
     * Display owners' total score, average score, and number of posts
-    * Hide delete button for non-owners
+    * Hide delete button for non-owners and non-admins
 * Profile
     * Add a preview 'dummy update' of what the user's posts will look like
 * Data entry